Alan Wake: Television series

 In September 2018, Remedy Entertainment and Contradiction Films announced plans to develop a live-action Alan Wake series, with Peter Calloway as the showrunner and Remedy's Sam Lake as executive producer.
 Contradiction Film's Tomas Harlan had seen Alan Wake's potential as a television series, in part that the game was constructed in episodic chapters and presented in a linear fashion, and had spoken to Lake about it several times, and in 2018 began to start on a firm planning process, which including bringing Calloway on board during the E3 2018.
 The show plans to use concepts from the scrapped Alan Wake 2, as well as building upon what the first game and American Nightmare provided; Harlan does not expect the series to be in lock-step with the game and while Alan Wake would be the central character of the series, they would spend more time developing his companions from the game.
 The group planned to shop the series around to networks in October.
 Lake affirmed the television series was still being developed during a December 2020 investors' meeting.

 In May 2022, Remedy announced that AMC acquired the rights to develop a series.
+With the August 2024 announcement of a strategic partnership between Remedy and Annapurna Pictures for development of Control 2 and giving Annapurna options for film and television series based on Alan Wake and Control, Remedy confirmed that the AMC series was no longer in development.

+Other projects

+Epic Games, which handled the publishing for Alan Wake 2, created a special island on Fortnite Creative for recapping the first game.
+The island, titled "Alan Wake: Flashback", retells brief key moments from the game through the interactive story-telling as described by Alan himself.
+Made in collaboration with Spiral House and Zen Creative alongside Remedy, the island was accessible within the Fortnite client by entering their island code (3426-5561-3374).

+On January 30, 2024, Alan Wake was added as one of the playable survivors in Dead by Daylight.